Escort Cards vs. Place Cards: What’s the Difference?

 Trying to nail down all this wedding lingo as you plan your big day?
 Let’s demystify the difference between these two key elements of your wedding reception.

-So, what's the difference between an Escort Card and a Place Card?
+Okay.
+So what's the difference between an Escort Card and a Place Card?

 Escort Cards: Think about an usher escorting a guest to their seat—the escort card serves a similar function, telling your guests which table to go to.
 Usually guests will pick up their escort card from a table and carry it with them.
 It does not designate a specific seat at the table, just which one to head to.